-Interest income from car loans increased by Ps.36.6 million, or 15.5%, to Ps.273.0 million for the threemonth period ended March 31, 2019 from Ps.236.4 million for the same period in 2018.
+Interest income from auto loans and other lending operations increased by Ps.36.6 million, or 15.5%, to Ps.273.0 million for the three-month period ended March 31, 2019 from Ps.236.4 million for the same period in 2018.
 This increase was primarily due to growth recorded in our auto loans and other lending portfolio.